vinics/Chrome-Extension---Color-Picker/README.md

 ![Adding colors](https://github.com/vinics/chromeExt-ColorPicker/blob/main/imgs/colorPicker-folder%20structure.png)

 ### Root
-At the root of the applicatation is set a configuration file for the code editor, setting some definitions like line indent and others:
+At the root of the application is set a configuration file for the code editor, setting some definitions like line indent and others:

 ![Adding colors](https://github.com/vinics/chromeExt-ColorPicker/blob/main/imgs/chrome-editorConfig.png)